REFRAME - THESIS PROJECT AT CIID

 This experiment prompted me to reflect more deeply on how to balance comfort, efficiency, and discovery in mobility.
 It raised key questions for me: How can journeys be made meaningful without sacrificing time?
 How might we bring discovery back into movement?

-I began by asking myself how journeys could feel meaningful without sacrificing time, and how movement itself could open up new possibilities for discovery.
 This exploration led me to the types of information already tied to places through existing databases.
-While these datasets contained a wide range of details, they often existed only as raw files - useful for machines but not meaningful for people moving through a space.
+While these datasets contain a wide range of details, they often exist only in machine readable formats - useful for machines but not meaningful for people moving through a space.
 This gave me a baseline to explore further, more on how this data can be used in a meaningful way to fuel curiosity while on the move.

 Design Challenge